For the past four years, Camp Wayne has donated its facilities to host a day camp for under served kids from two area schools.

 "I love making new friends," said Lauryn Sokol, also a fourth year camper from the Preston school.
 "I get to do some things I might not get to otherwise.
 I would recommend the program."

-Page 3 of 3 - She also plans on continuing with the leadership program.
+She also plans on continuing with the leadership program.

 "I like seeing my friends from Preston," said Brett Rave, a second year camper from the Hancock school.
 "I like the high ropes and swimming.
 Camp is awesome."